§1634. Judicial review; procedure

 which the claimant was domiciled at the time the claim was filed or in the parish in which

-the Louisiana Workforce Commission is domiciled.
-The petition for review need not be
+Louisiana Works is domiciled.
+The petition for review need not be verified but shall state

-verified but shall state the grounds upon which such review is sought.
-The administrator
+the grounds upon which such review is sought.
+The administrator shall be deemed to be a

-shall be deemed to be a party to any such proceeding.
-If the administrator is a party
+party to any such proceeding.
+If the administrator is a party defendant, a certified copy of the

-defendant, a certified copy of the petition shall be served upon him by leaving with him, or
+petition shall be served upon him by leaving with him, or such representative as he may have

-such representative as he may have designated for that purpose, as many copies of the
+designated for that purpose, as many copies of the petition as there are defendants.
+With his

-and file with the court, within sixty days of service of process, a certified copy of the record
+of service of process, a certified copy of the record of the case, including all documents and

-of the case, including all documents and papers and a transcript of all testimony taken in the
+papers and a transcript of all testimony taken in the matter, together with the board of

-matter, together with the board of review's findings, conclusions, and decision.
-If the
+review's findings, conclusions, and decision.
+If the administrator fails to file the record with

-administrator fails to file the record with the court within the time provided herein, the court,
+the court within the time provided herein, the court, upon hearing sufficient evidence, may

-upon hearing sufficient evidence, may issue a judgment based on the evidence.
+issue a judgment based on the evidence.

 B. Upon the filing of a petition for review by the administrator or upon the service